ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 you are using the public GitHub hardware for running your workflows, you should also try to care about the environment and sustainability.

 Disabling concurrent CI workflows is a good way to do so.
-For example, imagine the following situtation:
+For example, imagine the following situation:

 * You push some changes to your branch.
 * The CI workflow kicks in and starts executing the different stages.